fingerx/uWebKit/README.md

-#### uWebKit 2.0 is currently in open beta and the Unity package is available for testing.
-For download information, please see [Getting Started with uWebKit 2.0](https://github.com/uWebKit/uWebKit/wiki/Getting-Started-with-uWebKit-2.0)
+#### uWebKit 2.0 is currently available for [purchase](http://uwebkit.com/store).
+For more information, please see [Getting Started with uWebKit 2.0](https://github.com/uWebKit/uWebKit/wiki/Getting-Started-with-uWebKit-2.0)

 ### uWebKit HTML5 for Unity Pro - Source Repository